RESOStandards/RESO-WebAPI-Client-PHP/README.md

-# RESO API PHP SDK
+# RESO WebAPI Client PHP SDK

-The RESO API SDK for PHP allows developers to build applications with RESO API queries for listing data retrieval.
+The RESO WebAPI Client PHP SDK for PHP allows developers to build applications with RESO API queries for listing data retrieval.
 More information at http://www.reso.org

 ## Requirements